Gerardoj09/Production-Line-Monitoring-DAQ/README.md

 # Production-Line-Monitoring-DAQ
-Production Line Monitoring Device created with an Arduino MKR WiFi 1010 using AWS IoT Core, AWS Redshift, and PowerBI for visualization
+Production Line Monitoring DAQ created with an Arduino MKR WiFi 1010 using AWS IoT Core, AWS Redshift, and PowerBI for visualization.

+Prototype phase.
+Real-time monitoring system for different production lines.